How to Help Someone Struggling with Heroin Addiction: Treatment & More

 - Suicidal thoughts (in cases of extreme or chronic heroin abuse)

-Medical detox, however, ensures that trained professionals who know how to ease people through the worst parts of withdrawal always supervise those who are withdrawing.
-These professionals can ensure that people receive the right medications to be successfully weaned off heroin, taking into account each individual’s medical history, mental health, and susceptibility to other addictive substances.
+Medical detox ensures that trained medical professionals who know how to ease people through the worst parts of withdrawal supervise those who are withdrawing.
+These professionals can ensure that people receive the proper medications to be successfully weaned off heroin (if these medications are deemed necessary in the eyes of a physician), taking into account each individual’s medical history, mental health, and susceptibility to other addictive substances.4

 If addictions are short-term, or not very extensive, people may be referred to outpatient treatment programs; however, this is generally not applicable to heroin addiction.
 Since heroin addiction is serious and usually severe, outpatient detox is not recommended.
 Medical detox, in an inpatient setting, is usually required for this addiction.

 For those in recovery from heroin addiction, outpatient treatment often follows a stay in an inpatient treatment program.
 Once individuals have undergone medical detox and “graduated” from a treatment program, aftercare can commence in the form of outpatient care.
 This may range from a daily treatment program, given on an outpatient basis where the individual returns home each night, to weekly meetings with a therapist.

 Even though those in an outpatient program are allowed to go home at the end of the day, a regular visit to a treatment facility can last for hours, requiring tests, observation, and counseling sessions.
 Such an intense program bestows a sense of responsibility upon participants, compelling and motivating them to maintain their sobriety and meet the standards of outpatient therapy.